Australian reportedly killed when explosive vest detonates | Law-Order

 Neighbours said police spent almost 24 hours at the scene, Seven reported.

-''I just heard a big, loud bang at 11 am and looked out the window of my house and saw a car had gone through the roundabout and had not braked or anything like that and crashed,'' Augel told Seven.
+"I just heard a big, loud bang at 11 a.m. and looked out the window of my house and saw a car had gone through the roundabout and hadn't braked or anything like that and crashed," witness Ben Augel told Seven.

 Seven described the driver as a former soldier and a father.